 As the Empire contracted in the 400s AD, fringe provinces like Britain were left to fend for themselves and were vulnerable to raids from groups like the Picts, Scots, and Saxons.

-It's difficult to imagine today, but the vacuum left by Rome's fall reverberated for centuries afterward as new peoples and nations were formed.
+It's difficult to imagine today, but the vacuum left by Rome's fall reverberated for centuries afterwards as new peoples and nations were formed.
 Borders were not considered as indelible as they are now, and William's conquest in 1066 was part of the process of establishing them.

 He effectively added England to his French Norman dukedom, while, in time, huge chunks of France would come to be part of the kingdoms of some of his successors in England.